 If you know anything about vegan travel destinations, then you’ll have seen Berlin consistently appearing – and now you understand why.
 It’s quite simply unrivalled — it even has vegan and vegan-friendly hotels!
-And if you’re planning your trip to Berlin, you need at least a week or two to get round everywhere – and you’d better practice your competitive eating before your visit as there are no less than 600 vegan-friendly restaurants in the entire city!
-And a cozy place to roll to at the end of the day.
+And if you’re planning your trip to Berlin, you need at least a week or two to get around everywhere – and you’d better practice your competitive eating before your visit as there are no less than 600 vegan-friendly restaurants in the entire city!
+And a cozy place to roll to at the end of the day you must have.
 Here are my picks.

-Nested in the heart of vibrant Friedrichshain is the wonderful oasis that is Almodóvar Hotel.
+Nested in the heart of vibrant Friedrichshain is the wonderful oasis that is Almodóvar Vegan Hotel.
 Such a special place!
 If you are bored of cookie-cutter hotels, then Almodóvar is definitely the place to be!
 The decor is cozy and warm with beautiful chunky wood furniture and nothing at all is sourced from animals.
-The rooms are huge and the bed in comfy with nice little touches such as a provided yoga mat, which made it extra special for me.
-The breakfast buffet at Bardot Bistro is absolutely delicious and in large part vegan and the wonderfully peaceful spa on the top floor is the perfect place to end a busy day exploring the city.
+The rooms are huge and the bed is comfy with nice little touches such as a provided yoga mat, which made it extra special for me.
+The breakfast buffet is absolutely delicious and in large part vegan and the wonderfully peaceful spa on the top floor is the perfect place to end a busy day exploring the city.
 A truly special place a minute walk away to some vegan places!